 Education Required: Associates degree

 This is an often-underlooked but totally necessary career.
 And because it’s in generally high demand, but not many people go into the field, it’s an excellent way to make a great living.
 If you’re compassionate and want to help take care of people but don’t want to go the way of nursing or other helping professions, consider this one.

 7. Detectives and Criminal Investigators

 Education Required: High-school diploma and police academy training

 You do need a bit of education and experience to be a highly-paid police detective.
 And you’ll likely start out on the front lines by becoming a patrol officer.
 But you can get into the police academy without a bachelor’s or even an associate’s, so you can work your way towards becoming a criminal investigator without a college degree.

 Median Salary: $140,236

 Education Required: Vocational and on-the-job training

 This is a potentially dangerous job, but it’s compensated accordingly.
-You’ll likely need vocational education, and then on-the-job training once you’ve passed an aptitude test to get to that level.
+You’ll likely need vocational education and on-the-job training once you’ve passed an aptitude test to get to that level.

-Connecting with someone with experience in that job or that field can give you great insight and most people are always willing to respond to an email or even a tweet.
-And if you have experience in any of these jobs, let’s hear about it.
+Connecting with someone with experience in that job or field can give you great insight, and most people are always willing to respond to an email or even a tweet.
+And, if you have experience in any of these jobs, let’s hear about it.
 Comment below and tell us what you think.